Missouri School of Journalism

-BETTY HOUCHIN WINFIELD, PhD, a specialist in political communication and mass media history, has been a member of the Missouri School of Journalism faculty since 1990.
-She also holds appointments in the Department of Political Science and the Harry S. Truman School of Public Affairs at the University of Missouri.
-Before joining the Missouri Journalism faculty, Winfield was a professor of communication and American studies at Washington State University.
+BETTY HOUCHIN WINFIELD, PhD, is a specialist in political communication and mass media history.
 She completed her doctoral studies at the University of Washington and has held post-doctoral fellowships at the Shorenstein Center for Press, Politics and Public Policy at Harvard University (1991) and the Gannett Center for Media and Politics at Columbia University (1988-1989).

 Among Winfield’s four books are Journalism, 1908: Birth of a Profession (University of Missouri Press, 2008) and the award-winning FDR and the News Media (University of Illinois Press, 1990, and Columbia University Press, 1994).
 Her other publications include two monographs, 12 book chapters, and more than 80 encyclopedia and journal articles.
 Winfield has given numerous scholarly lectures and competitive papers on mass media history and White House communication.
 Among them are analyses of the free expression conflicts with the Commander-in-Chief role of the President, the models of attorneys general during wartime, and first lady relationships with the public and the media.
 Her current vein of research involves how journalists use history in their stories.